Skip to main content

 Here are some additional points to note:

-The ESIC scheme applies to most factories and establishments with more than 10 employees (or 20 employees in some states).
-There's a wage ceiling of Rs.
-21,000 per month, which means contributions are only calculated on wages up to that limit.
+• The ESIC scheme applies to most factories and establishments with more than 10 employees (or 20 employees in some states).
+There's a wage ceiling of ₹ 21,000 per month, which means contributions are calculated only on wages up to that limit.

 Did You Know?

-Features and Benefits of Employees State Insurance Corporation (ESIC)
+Features and Benefits of Employees' State Insurance Corporation (ESIC) Scheme

 The ESIC scheme offers a variety of benefits to covered employees and their dependents.
 Here's a breakdown of the key features and the benefits they provide: